stevenkfirth/csvw_functions_extra/README.md

 ### import_table_group_to_sqlite

-Description: Reads a CSVW metadata file and imports the CSV data into a SQLITE database.
+Description: Reads a CSVW metadata file and imports the CSV data into a SQLite database.
 This makes use of the [https://purl.org/berg/csvw_functions_extra](##CSVW-vocabulary) vocabulary.

 Method: